Course Outline

 Factory model vs. construction project model

-Concept of continuous flow on site
+The concept of continuous flow on site

 Module 3: Last Planner System (LPS) – Collaborative Planning in Construction

-Introduction to Last Planner System
+Introduction to the Last Planner System

 Planning hierarchy: